School Garden Grant Program

 Whole Kids Foundation Accepting Applications for School Garden Grant Program

-Projects may be at any stage of development (planning, construction, or operation).
-Priority will be given to both limited-resource communities and to projects that demonstrate strong buy-in from stakeholders, as well as the financial sustainability of the project.
+Garden projects may be at any stage of development (planning, construction, or operation).
+Priority will be given to both limited-resource communities and to projects that demonstrate strong buy-in from stakeholders as well as the ability to financially sustain the garden.

-To be eligible, an applicant must be a nonprofit K-12 school (public, private, or charter) and/or a 501(c)(3) organization that is developing or currently maintaining a garden project on school grounds to interest children in fresh fruits and vegetables.
-In addition, the applicant must have the support of a specific partner organization from the community (e.g., a nonprofit, farm, local business, Whole Foods store, or garden club) that brings added support and sustainability to the initiative.
-The applicant, if a nonprofit, may be the community partner for this grant.
+To be eligible, an applicant must be a nonprofit K-12 school (public, private, or charter) and/or a 501(c)(3) organization that is developing or currently maintaining a garden project on school grounds as a way to interest children in fresh fruits and vegetables.
+In addition, the applicant must have the support of a specific partner organization from the community (a nonprofit, farm, local business, Whole Foods store, or garden club) that brings added support and sustainability to the initiative.
+The applicant, if a nonprofit, may be the community partner for the grant.

-Visit the Whole Kids Foundation website for complete program guidelines, an FAQ, and the online application form.
+See the Whole Kids Foundation website for complete program guidelines, an FAQ, and an online application form.